twignet/splicecom/README.md

 An older default certificate with thumbprint `ea00c066e3fa1ac2a63c126443c22a42b38cdf32` is also provided as default2.pem.

+Starting with SV1000 version 1.5 a "trust default certificate" option has been provided.
+This can steer newer clients running (iPCS2 for iOS App v2.9 and above and iPCS for Android v1.8.6 and above) to reject the default vendor certificate.
+I would consider this a partial fix since 1) It is not on by default, 2) A connection needs to be established before this configuration data is downloaded to the app.

-Even when CVE-2023-33759 is fixed, the apps will continue to trust these vendor certificates due to their wide deployment ¯\\_(ツ)_/¯
+Splicecom have not shared when a complete fix for this will be available and the apps will continue to trust these vendor certificates by default due to their wide deployment ¯\\_(ツ)_/¯

 ### CVE-2023-33758 - XSS / User input not sanitised
 In just the login message alone there are two fields that can accept arbitrary data.